 What Is Fiber Optic Internet?

-How Does Fiber Optic Internet Work?
+How Does Fiber Internet Work?

 Light travels through the cable in pulses that can travel long distances, with optical amplifiers boosting the signal along the way and preventing data loss.
-When the signal reaches its endpoint, an optical network terminal converts the light to electrical signals.
+When the signal reaches its endpoint, an optical terminal converts the light to electrical signals.

 • Fiber to the premise (FTTP): These are the most direct connections, establishing a fiber connection from beginning to end with no copper wiring.
 Since they call for new infrastructure for each endpoint, they are also the most expensive for the ISP.